digital-loukoum/esrun/README.md

    // if true, turn on inspect mode to use browser's console inspect?: boolean = false

+   // if false, do not transform __dirname and __filename
+   // (the CLI option to disable file constants is --noFileConstants)
+	fileConstants?: boolean = true

    // if false, external packages will be bundled
 	makeAllPackagesExternal?: boolean = true